LightGBM Frequently Asked Questions

 you must use

-- Question 8: CPU usage is low (like 10%) in Windows when using LightGBM on very large datasets with many-core systems.
+8. CPU usage is low (like 10%) in Windows when using LightGBM on very large datasets with many-core systems.¶

 [LightGBM] [Warning] Met negative value in categorical features, will convert it to NaN [LightGBM] [Warning] There are no meaningful features, as all feature values are constant.

-Question 10: LightGBM crashes randomly with the error like this.
+10. LightGBM crashes randomly with the error like:

 OMP: Error #15: Initializing libiomp5.dylib, but found libomp.dylib already initialized.
 OMP: Hint: This means that multiple copies of the OpenMP runtime have been linked into the program.
 That is dangerous, since it can degrade performance or cause incorrect results.
 The best thing to do is to ensure that only a single OpenMP runtime is linked into the process, e.g. by avoiding static linking of the OpenMP runtime in any library.
 As an unsafe, unsupported, undocumented workaround you can set the environment variable KMP_DUPLICATE_LIB_OK=TRUE to allow the program to continue to execute, but that may cause crashes or silently produce incorrect results.
 For more information, please see http://www.intel.com/software/products/support/.

-Solution 10: File extensions in the error message may differ depending on the operating system.
-This error means that you have multiple OpenMP libraries installed on your machine and they conflict with each other.
+Possible Cause: This error means that you have multiple OpenMP libraries installed on your machine and they conflict with each other.
+(File extensions in the error message may differ depending on the operating system).

 If you are using Python distributed by Conda, then it is highly likely that the error is caused by the